robenkleene/audio-references/ableton-live/ableton-live-arrangement.md

 ## Session to Arrangement

+- Note that clip-based automation in the Session View is converted to "track-based" automation in the Arrangement View.
+This is because clip-based automation in Session View sets the value directly, whereas clip-based automation in the Arrangement View is *modulation*, it changes the base value.
+So in order to preserve the session view's clip-based automation values, it needs to set the base value, which can only be done as track-based automation in the Arrangement View, so the automation is converted to track-based automation.
+(This is also why boolean values like `Device On`, can't be set in the clip-based automation in the Arrangement View, because boolean values can't be modulated.)

 ### Drag & Drop

 - Start dragging a clip, hit `⇥` to switch to `Arrangement`, drop the clip